Some of WA’s tiniest residents to be launched into space

 The ability to eat chitin, or eat byproducts given off by other species as they break down chitin, is key for the microbial community to survive, according to NASA.

-The experiment, called Dynamics of the Microbiome in Space (DynaMoS) is funded by NASA and being conducted by researchers at the Department of Energy’s Pacific Northwest National Laboratory (PNNL).
+The experiment, called Dynamics of the Microbiome in Space (DynaMoS) is funded by NASA and being conducted by researchers at the Department of Energy’s Pacific Northwest National Laboratory.

-“We still have a lot to learn about how microorganisms behave on Earth,” said Janet Jansson, a chief scientist and laboratory fellow at Pacific Northwest National Laboratoryand the leader of DynaMoS, in a NASA news release.
+“We still have a lot to learn about how microorganisms behave on Earth,” said Janet Jansson, a chief scientist and laboratory fellow at Pacific Northwest National Laboratory and the leader of DynaMoS, in a NASA news release.
 “There are even more questions to address if we are to grow food in space, for instance on the lunar surface or for a long-lasting mission to Mars.
 How do microbes behave in microgravity, for instance?”

+Jansson, Ryan McClure and other PNNL scientists have spent several years exploring how communities of microorganisms behave in Earth’s soil.

+Understanding how microbes interact as they provide nutrients and protect plants “is the first step for building communities of microbes that can support plant growth in places like the moon, Mars, or the space station,” McClure said.

-Other experiments on board include studies of the immune system, wound healing, soil communities, and cell-free biomarkers, along with mapping the composition of Earth’s dust and testing an alternative to concrete.
+Other experiments on board include studies of the immune system, wound healing, soil communities and cell-free biomarkers, along with mapping the composition of Earth’s dust and testing an alternative to concrete.

 The experiment will include 104 test tubes filled with the soil and microbes.
 Half will be sent to the space station and half will grow under similar conditions (besides gravity and atmosphere) in a laboratory at Kennedy Space Center in Florida.

 Each tube will contain 20 grams of soil packed with chitin and hundreds of millions of each of the eight bacteria.
-The tubes will be sampled at four different times over 12 weeks.
-Then the space samples will be returned to Kennedy Space Center, and all the samples and microbes will be moved from Kennedy to PNNL for analysis.
+The tubes will be sampled at four times over 12 weeks.
+Then the space samples will be returned to Kennedy Space Center, and the samples and microbes will be moved from Kennedy to PNNL for analysis.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.